-Dependence on the utility telecommunication network for reliability and availability of the transmission system continues to grow.

-In addition to the standard critical services needed for operation and protection of the transmission system, non-wires solutions involving telecommunication are being deployed more frequently.
-These alternative solutions are used for new connection projects, system-driven projects, and operational challenges.
-The telecommunication network is being used to address system congestion and protection mis-coordination, provide risk mitigation and automatic system stabilization, and prevent islanding or other undesirable system conditions.
-The primary drivers for leveraging telecommunication in this way are reduced costs, higher usage of existing transmission assets, fewer new transmission line builds, and denser connection of generation which may involve tapping into existing transmission lines.
+The utility telecommunication network continues to see more dependence placed on it for the reliability and availability of the transmission system.
+In addition to the standard critical services needed for operation and protection of the transmission system, more complex RAS and non-wires transmission solutions involving telecommunication are being deployed more frequently.
+These alternative solutions are used for new connection projects, system driven projects, and operational challenges.
+The telecommunication network is being used to address system congestion, protection mis-coordination, provide risk mitigation and automatic system stabilization, and prevent islanding or other undesirable system conditions.
+The primary drivers for leveraging telecommunication in this way are reduced costs, higher utilization of existing transmission assets, fewer new transmission line builds, and denser connection of generation which may involve tapping into existing transmission lines.

-The telecommunication network is also being leveraged further to carry more accurate real-time information using phasor measurement units, and to provide more accurate generation forecast data for the growing variable generation sources such as solar and wind.
-Inverter-based generation sources, including batteries, solar and wind (which have little inertia but fast response) may change: how quickly the system needs to respond; increase the amount of situational awareness needed across the system; and/or expand the use of automated control dependent on telecommunication.
+The telecommunication network is also being leveraged to carry more accurate real-time information obtained by phasor measurement units (PMUs), and to provide more accurate generation forecast data for the growing variable generation sources such as solar and wind.
+Inverter-based generation sources, including batteries, solar and wind, which have little inertia but fast response may change how quickly the system needs to respond, increase the amount of situational awareness needed across the system, and/or expand the use of automated control dependent on telecommunication.
 As the existing transmission system carries more power and the telecommunication network is leveraged further, the impact of telecommunication outages on the transmission system and challenges in scheduling outages will continue to increase.
-Therefore, the importance of having a reliable utility telecommunication network and implementing prudent telecommunication secondary paths is only expected to increase.
+Therefore, the importance of having a reliable utility telecommunication network and implementing prudent telecommunication secondary paths is expected to increase.

-3.2.1 Increased role of the distribution system
+3.1.3 Increased role of the distribution system

 The distribution system has been changing and evolving.
-Current trends suggest the role of the distribution system in the stable and reliable operation of the AIES will continue to increase.
+Current trends suggest the distribution system will continue to increase its role in the stable and reliable operation of the AIES.
 Telecommunication will be required to manage and support this increased role.
 The flow of information is expected to shift such that more data from the distribution system is needed in real time by the transmission system.
-The following areas present the drivers for the distribution system's increasing role.
+The following areas present the drivers for this increasing role of the distribution system.